martamatosas/Breast-Tumor-Diagnosis/README.md

 Best performing classifier is logistc regression: achieved accuracy of 98.24%, and precision and recall of 100% and 96%, respectively, for malignant diagnosis.

-Information and instructions regarding the files included in this repository.
+**Information and instructions regarding the files included in this repository.**

-**To run the project, please locate in your working directory the data.csv file together with all 11 files listed below as Data Mining project Python files.**
+To run the project, please locate in your working directory the data.csv file together with all 11 files listed below as Data Mining project Python files.

 Original data zip file: "beast-cancer-wisconsin-data" zip file, as downloaded from Kaggle, included only for reference.

-Dataset: "data" csv file
+Dataset: "data" csv file.

-Accompanying paper from the University of Wisconsin: "Nuclear Feature Extraction for Breast Tumor Diagnosis" pdf file
+Accompanying paper from the University of Wisconsin: "Nuclear Feature Extraction for Breast Tumor Diagnosis" pdf file.

 **Python files:**